Baltimore Museum of Art: History

+20th century

-In February, 1904, the Great Baltimore Fire destroyed much of the central part of the city's downtown business district.
+In February 1904, the Great Baltimore Fire destroyed much of the central part of the Baltimore's downtown business district.
 In response, the municipal government established a city-wide congress to develop a master plan for the city's recovery and future growth and development.
-The congress, headed by Dr. A.R.L.
-Dohme, decided that a major deficiency of the city was the lack of an art museum.
+The congress, headed by Dr. A. R. L. Dohme, decided that a major deficiency of the city was the lack of an art museum.
 This decision led to the formation of an 18-person Committee on the Art Museum, with art dealer and industrialist Henry H. Wiegand as chairman.
-Ten years later, the museum was officially incorporated on November 16, 1914.
+Ten years later, on November 16, 1914, the museum was officially incorporated.
 Along with Minneapolis and Cleveland, Baltimore's museum was "modeled after two prominent 1870s predecessors, the Metropolitan Museum of Art in New York and the Museum of Fine Arts, Boston".
-According to a booklet published at the time of incorporation, it was stated that Baltimore lagged behind other cities “in regard to matters of aesthetic interest.”
+According to a booklet published at the time of incorporation, it was stated that Baltimore lagged behind other cities "in regard to matters of aesthetic interest."

 Still without a permanent site, the fledgling museum was founded with but a single painting, William Sergeant Kendall's Mischief, which was donated by Dr. Dohme himself.
 As the museum's founders were confident that more art would eventually be acquired, the nearby Peabody Institute agreed to hold the collection for a time until a permanent home was established.
 The committee began planning a permanent home for the museum's holdings.

+By 1915, the group had decided to permanently house the museum in the Wyman Park area, west of the Peabody Heights neighborhood, later renamed Charles Village.
 In 1916, a building was purchased on the southwest corner of North Charles and West Biddle Streets as a possible location for the museum.
 Although an architect was employed to remodel it, it was never occupied.
-By 1915 the group had decided to permanently house the museum in the Wyman Park area, west of the then named Peabody Heights (later Charles Village) neighborhood.
 By 1917, the group had received a promise from Johns Hopkins University for the land further south of the new Georgian Revival architecture-Federal styled campus they were in the process of moving to.
-This prospective plot was near the old Homewood Mansion of 1800 and the later Italianate style mansion of "Wyman Villa" of a Hopkins donor and trustee, William Wyman, which would see them leave their downtown site at North Howard Street and West Centre, which they had occupied since 1876.
+This prospective plot was near the old Homewood Mansion of 1800 and the later Italianate style Wyman Villa mansion of William Wyman, a Johns Hopkins University donor and trustee.
+The group subsequently left the downtown site at North Howard Street and West Centre, which they had occupied since 1876.